niblyx-malnus/tarball/README.md

 (this desk also uses `/lib/bind.hoon` to get rid of %eyre binding boilerplate)

-Basically everything important is in `/lib/tarball.hoon`.
+Basically everything important is in `/app/tarball.hoon` and `/lib/tarball.hoon`.
 Use the `$ball` type to organize cages into a directory structure, then use `+make-tarball` to convert it to a tarball...

 ## Installation
 1. Clone this repo.